oneapi-src/level-zero-spec/scripts/core/PROG.md

     ...
 ```

+${"###"} Execution
+- Command lists submitted to a command queue are **immediately** executed in a fifo manner.
+- Command queue submission is free-treaded, allowing multiple Host threads to
+  share the same command queue.
+- If multiple Host threads enter the same command queue simultaneously, then execution order
+  is undefined.
+- Command lists created with ::${X}_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to
+  command queues created with ::${X}_COMMAND_QUEUE_FLAG_COPY_ONLY.

+${"###"} Destruction
+- The application is responsible for making sure the device is not currently
+  executing from a command queue before it is deleted.
+This is
+  typically done by tracking command queue fences, but may also be
+  handled by calling ::${x}CommandQueueSynchronize.

 ${"##"} Command Lists
-- A command list represents a sequence of commands for execution on a command queue.
+A command list represents a sequence of commands for execution on a command queue.

+${"###"} Creation
 - A command list is created for a device to allow device-specific encoding of commands.
-- By default, commands are executed in the same order in which they are submitted.
-  However, an application may allow the driver to optimize the ordering by using
-  ::${X}_COMMAND_LIST_FLAG_RELAXED_ORDERING.
-Reordering is guarenteed to be only occur
-  between barriers and synchronization primitives.
-- There is no implicit association between a command list and a command queue.
-  Therefore, a command list may be submitted to any, or multiple command queues.
+- A command list can be copied to create another command list.
+The application may use this
-  However, if a command list is meant to be submitted to a copy-only command queue
+  to copy a command list for use on a different device.

-  then the ::${X}_COMMAND_LIST_FLAG_COPY_ONLY must be set at creation.
+${"###"} Encoding
 - There is no implicit binding of command lists to Host threads.
 Therefore, an
   application may share a command list handle across multiple Host threads.
 However,
   the application is responsible for ensuring that multiple Host threads do not access
   the same command list simultaneously.
+- By default, commands are executed in the same order in which they are submitted.
+  However, an application may allow the driver to optimize the ordering by using
+  ::${X}_COMMAND_LIST_FLAG_RELAXED_ORDERING.
+Reordering is guarenteed to be only occur
+  between barriers and synchronization primitives.
 - The command list maintains some machine state, which is inherited by subsequent
   commands.
 See ::${x}_command_list_parameter_t for details.
-- Command lists do not inherit state from other command lists executed on the same
-  command queue.  i.e. each command list begins execution in its own default state.
 - A command list can be called from another command list (nested).
 In this case, state
-  is inherited and leaked by the nested command list.
+  may be inherited and leaked by the nested command list.
-- A command list can be copied to create another command list.
-The application may use this
-  to copy a command list for use on a different device.
-- The application is responsible for calling close before submission to a command queue.
-- The application is responsible for making sure the device is not currently
-  executing from a command list before it is deleted.
-This should be
-  handled by tracking a completion event associated with the command list.
-- The application is responsible for making sure the device is not currently
-  executing from a command list before it is reset.
-This should be
-  handled by tracking a completion event associated with the command list.

 The following sample code demonstrates a basic sequence for creation of command lists:
 ```c